glendale banner

 An Exceptional Victory for Battlefield Preservation

-Only a few short years ago, despite its historical significance, the Glendale battlefield remained vulnerable to development.
-A national effort, spearheaded by the Richmond Battlefields Association, and championed by the Civil War Trust, has saved the core of the Glendale battlefield from destruction.
-This unprecedented achievement, combined with recent preservation efforts at Malvern Hill, will enable future generations to one day explore this "crown jewel" of the Richmond National Battlefield Park.
+Only a few short years ago, despite its immense historical significance, the Glendale battlefield remained highly vulnerable to development.
+Through a national effort spearheaded by the Richmond Battlefields Association and championed by the Civil War Trust, the core of this landscape has been saved from destruction.

 *RBA in concert with CWPT